Developing Node.js applications with Certainty

 Certainty uses a fluent syntax to build up complex propositions that read sort of like English sentences:

-If this assertion were to fail, it will produce an error message that might look something like this:
+If this assertion were to fail, it will produce an error message that will look something like this:

 Expected request to have property named “index” with value 10, actual value was 20.